YecineA/elb-authentication-cognito/README.md

 - AuthName : This will be the name of the Cognito User pool we will use to create our users.
 You can give any name.

+-ELBAlias : This is the FQDN of your website you will use.
+You should have noted this down in the requirement.
+We need this value to be exacte as we will configure the Web server accordingly.

 Once the template is deployed, take the ALB FQDN in the output tab, and create a DNS CNAME to point your own domain to your ALB.
 If you are using Route 53 for your Domain, you can follow the link below :